bihor/camaliga/Documentation/Administration/Scheduler/Index.rst

   to fill the slug-field with values.

 Note: this task was replaced in version 11 with a scheduler command (scheduler - Execute console commands)!
+And this task was removed in version 12.